Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: Isoperimetry in nonnegative scalar curvature

 \subsection{Isoperimetric analysis on manifolds with nonnegative scalar curvature}

-The following is a version of Nardulli's Generalized Compactness Principle, crafted for the Asymptotically Flat framework.
-It substantially asserts that the runaway volume in an isoprimetric sequence is fully recovered with a ball in $\R^3$.
-The sublevel sets of the IMCF satisfying, as just explained, a reverse Isoperimetric inequality, can thus be exploited to replace such lost volume and provide an isoperimetric set. \begin{theorem}[Asymptotic Decomposition of Isoperimetric minimizing sequences] Let $(M, g)$ be a smooth, $\CS^0$-Asymptotically Flat Riemannian manifold $(M, g)$ with Ricci curvature bounded from below, and let $I$ be its isoperimetric profile.
+The following is a version of Nardulli's generalized compactness principle \cite{nardulli_generalizedexistenceisoperimetricregions_2014}, crafted for an asymptotically flat framework.
+It substantially implies that in an isoperimetric minimizing sequence the portion of volume that is escaping at infinity is in fact converging to a ball in $\R^3$.
+The sublevel sets of the IMCF satisfying, as previously explained, a reverse isoperimetric inequality, can thus be exploited to replace such runaway volume and provide an isoperimetric set.
+In the remainder of this work, given an ambient manifold $M$, we denote with $I$ its isoperimetric profile, defined as the function $I: [0, \abs{M}) \to [0, \infty)$ given

+Isoperimetric sets $E_V$ of volume $V$ are exactly those satisfying $\abs{\partial E_V} = I(V)$. \begin{theorem}[Asymptotic decomposition of Isoperimetric minimizing sequences] Let $(M, g)$ be a smooth, $\CS^0$-asymptotically flat Riemannian manifold $(M, g)$ with Ricci curvature bounded from below, and let $I$ be its isoperimetric profile.
 Then, for any $V > 0$, there exists a possibly empty, \emph{bounded} $E \subset M$ and a ball $B$ in $\R^n$ such that $V = \abs{E} + \abs{B}$ and

 \end{theorem} The version above is actually a consequence of the way more general \cite[Theorem 1.1]{antonelli_isoperimetricproblemriemannianmanifolds_2021}.